Skip to main content

 Markdown in JSDoc example

 Sometimes, your documentation refers to another symbol within your package.
 To make it easy for your users to navigate throughout your docs, you can link within your documentation using the @link , @linkcode , and @linkplain tags.
-These tags accept a name paths or URL, from which it generates an HTML anchor element.
+These tags accept a name path or URL, from which it generates an HTML anchor element.
 Here’s an example:

 /** Options to use when styling text with the {@linkcode print} function. */